-- (1) Costs for furnishing all sampling, testing, and documentation required under this special provision are incidental to this work.
+- (1) Costs for all sampling, testing, and documentation required under this special provision are incidental to this work.
 If the contractor fails to perform the work required under this special provision, the department may reduce the contractor's pay.
-The department will administer pay reduction under the non-performance of QMP administrative item. - (2) For material represented by a running average exceeding a control limit, the department will reduce pay by 10 percent of the contract price for the affected Base Aggregate bid items listed in subsection A. The department will administer pay reduction under the Nonconforming QMP Base Aggregate Gradation or Nonconforming QMP Base

-Aggregate Fracture Administrative items.
+The department will administer pay reduction under the non-performance of QMP administrative item. - (2) For material represented by a running average exceeding a control limit, the department will reduce pay according to CMM 8-10.5.2 for the affected Base Aggregate bid items listed in subsection A. The department will administer pay reduction under the Nonconforming QMP Base Aggregate Gradation or Nonconforming QMP Base Aggregate Fracture Administrative items.
 The department will determine the quantity of nonconforming material as specified in B.7.2.
-301-010 (20151210)